greg-raven/Department-21/_posts/2021-08-10-some-advice.md

 ---
-title: 'Information and advice'
+title: "Information and advice"
 author: 'Noam Sain'
 layout: post
 ---

-Don’t irritate old people.
+Don't irritate old people.
 The older they get, the less the threat of ife in prison is a deterrent.

 Aliens probably fly by Earth and lock their doors